Sir Richard Branson: ‘Hybrid airship technology represents an important and exciting aviation milestone.’

 Hybrid airships are quiet and unobtrusive to operate compared to helicopters and conventional aircraft.

 In short, hybrid airships and Straightline Aviation offer the kind of breakthrough, highly cost-effective and environmentally friendly air transport alternative that the rapidly developing world desperately needs.

 Current remote location infrastructure costs can run anywhere from tens of millions of dollars to billions.
 In many instances these costs are prohibitive, and without significant inward investment remote communities are left cut off from the world.

 Hybrid airships enable year round deliveries to remote communities of essentials such as food, fuel and medicines, reducing product costs and risk of shortages when resupply is impossible via existing transport routes due to adverse weather conditions.

 Operating from a variety of surfaces including unprepared ground, desert, snow, ice and even water, without the need for infrastructure.

-The hybrid airship is capable of carrying more than 21 tons of cargo along with 19 passengers and two crew
+The hybrid airship is capable of carrying more than 21 tons of cargo and up to 19 passengers and two crew.

 The spacious flight deck and up to 19-seat passenger cabin sit atop the forward ACLS pad, which dictated the large size of that section of the gondola.